-The "Eratosthenes" eddy anticyclone constituting the EAA surveyed in Fig. 12(a) a is a long-lived anticyclone, referenced in the DYNED database with number 4914#4914, born in the Beyrut region before settling at the location of the Eratosthenes attractor over the Eratosthenes seamount for more than 6 months.
-The "Tel-Aviv" eddy measured in Fig. 12c is a young anticyclone, formed close to the shore in August 2018 as detected by AMEDA, at the approximate position 32.0° N, 34.0° E, and referenced in the DYNED database with number 12683. as DYNED #12683.
-It drifted slowly offshore northeastwards northwestwards before dying without merging at approximately 32.5° N;-, 33.0° E at the beginning of December 2018.
+The anticyclone constituting the EAA surveyed in Fig. 12a is a long-lived anticyclone, referenced in the DYNED database with number #4914, born in the Beyrut region before settling over the Eratosthenes seamount for more than 6 months.
+The

+"Tel-Aviv" eddy measured in Fig. 12c is a young anticyclone, formed close to the shore in August 2018 as detected by AMEDA, at the approximate position 32.0° N, 34.0° E, and referenced as DYNED #12683.
+It drifted slowly offshore northwestwards before dying without merging at approximately 32.5° N, 33.0° E at the beginning of December 2018.
 It is therefore very similar to the anticyclones formed in the Tel-Aviv region and drifting offshore, sometimes achieving to merge in the Eratosthenes region, in a similar way to the trajectories shown in Fig. 6c.

-585 In both events the "Tel-Aviv" anticyclone appears to be more intense in terms of Rossby number than the "Eratosthenes" one (as shown by a larger dot on the ADT maps), but the vertical structure shows that the weak Eratosthenes anticyclone although weak in altimetric signature, hides a very deep and strong temperature anomaly, reaching 2.2: +2.35°C at its core (1.3 °C for 380 m compared to +1.3°C at a depth of maximal density anomaly of 250 m in the "Tel-Aviv" one).
+In both events the "Tel-Aviv" anticyclone appears to be more intense in terms of Rossby number than the "Eratosthenes" one (as shown by a larger dot on the ADT maps), but the vertical structure shows that the Eratosthenes anticyclone, although weak in altimetric signature, hides a very deep and strong temperature anomaly: +2.35°C at 380 m compared to +1.3°C at a depth of maximal density anomaly of 250 m in the "Tel-Aviv" anticyclone.
+This comparison shows that anticyclones in the EAA are also differentiated from neighbouring eddies by a deeper subsurface anomaly, consistent with first observations by Stegner et al. (2019) showing that depth of maximal density anomaly over the Eratosthenes seamount often below 300 m are an almost unique specificity in the whole Mediterranean sea.